Save 20% Today

 What Is Cyberbullying?

 Cyberbullying is a form of bullying that takes place entirely online.
-Cyberbullying can happen in message rooms, on social media, in mobile games, and direct communications.
+Cyberbullying can happen in message rooms, on social media, in video games, and direct communications.
 The aim of cyberbullies is to make their victim feel ashamed, scared, or ostracized from their social group.

 The cyberbullies may send abusive or threatening messages directly to their victim, or spread rumors about them on social media.
-They may post embarrassing or private photos of their victim and encourage others to leave hurtful comments underneath it.
+They may post embarrassing or private photos of their victim and encourage others to leave hurtful comments.
 They may also “catfish” their victim, where they pretend to be another person in order to get close to somebody; conversely, they may use their victim’s photos to impersonate them online and make them look bad.

 Though cyberbullying looks different from case to case, any form of online harassment can be considered cyberbullying.
 Online bullying is unfortunately common among modern kids and teens, and often accompanies real-life bullying.
 However, unlike in-person bullying, cyberbullying leaves a written record of what’s happened.